TGFD-Project/TGFD/README.md

 [comment]: # (E.g. For "# 1.
 Overview", Github generates id="1-overview" and Github Pages generates id="overview")
 [comment]: # (Must use Gitub's generated id to be consistent between Github and Github Pages because Github will override it")

-<h2 id="1-overview">1.
-Overview</h2>

-The **T**emporal **G**raph **F**unctional **D**ependencies (TGFD) project detects errors in TGFDs.
-A TGFD is a new class of temporal dependencies over graphs that specify topological and attribute requirements over a time interval.

-This page provides supplementary experimental details, dataset characteristics, TGFD samples, and a link to the source code.

 * [1.
 Overview](#1-overview)
 * [2.
 Datasets](#2-datasets)
   + [2.1 DBpedia](#21-dbpedia)